mohammadbashiri/talktracker/README.md

 # talktracker
-A simple python package for recording information on "who" talked "when" and for "how long", during group debates
+A simple python package for recording information on "who" talked "when" and for "how long", during group discussions